-Students admitted to the University with a disability requiring reasonable academic accommodations may submit a Disability Accommodation application to the Office of Student Services at student.services@uopeople.edu and it will be directed to the Disability Services Committee.
+Students admitted to the University with a disability requiring reasonable academic accommodations may submit a Disability Accommodation application to their Program Advisors and it will be directed to the Disability Services Committee.
 Students will receive written notification by the Office of Student Services of accommodations offered and/or denied within six weeks.